njustyq/testFirsTime/readme.txt

-it is test for merge
+it is test for merge in branch